MicrosoftDocs/customer-insights/topics/preview/onboarding-overview.md

 ### First-run experience

 1. Follow the account creation process.
 Set up and create your project, and then add members.
-2. Instrument website with the SDK to see telemetry arriving into your project.
+2. Instrument the website with the SDK to see telemetry arriving into your project.
 3. View the real-time report showing active users by device, page view trend, top pages, top referrers, and users’ geographic locations.